 It has been renamed to GNUREADLINE to resolve a name clash with the standard library module.
 Please go to the new gnureadline PyPI page.

 Some platforms, such as Mac OS X, do not ship with GNU readline installed.
 The readline extension module in the standard library of Mac “system” Python uses NetBSD’s editline (libedit) library instead, which is a readline replacement with a less restrictive software license.

 As the alternatives to GNU readline do not have fully equivalent functionality, it is useful to add proper readline support to these platforms.
 This module achieves this by bundling the standard Python readline module with the GNU readline source code, which is compiled and statically linked to it.
 The end result is a package which is simple to install and requires no extra shared libraries.

-The module can be used with both Python 2.x and 3.x, and has been tested with Python versions 2.5, 2.6, 2.7 and 3.1.
-The major and minor numbers of the module version reflect the version of the underlying GNU readline library, while the third (patch) number distinguishes different module updates based on the same readline library.
+The module can be used with both Python 2.x and 3.x but only up to 3.3, and has been tested with Python versions 2.5, 2.6, 2.7, 3.1, 3.2 and 3.3.
+The first three numbers of the module version reflect the version of the underlying GNU readline library (major, minor and patch level), while any additional fourth number distinguishes different module updates based on the same readline library.

 The latest development version is available from the GitHub repository.

 Add appropriate warnings to the docs to hammer this home

 Prevent installation on Python 3.4 and later (the module is outdated)

 Fix compilation on macOS 10.9+ to avoid crash before Python version check

 #21: Fixed building on Python.org 3.3 / Mac OS 10.8